erdoukki/lede-insomnia/README.md

 ### If you just use one or a few feeds non insomnia firmware, your router needs a signature

-You need to copy this file from this directory:
+You can enable foreign keys from this directory:
 https://github.com/patrikx3/lede-insomnia/tree/master/image-builder-files/etc/opkg/keys to:
 ```text
  /etc/opkg/keys